danielkleebinder/md3-for-ionic/README.md

 In order for your Ionic application to recognize your generated MD3 styles and Ionic overwrites, you have to copy the newly created `md3/` folder (a sub-directory of your `--output` directory) into your Ionic project into `src/theme`.
-Afterwards, add the following line of CSS code to your `global.scss` file:
+Afterwards, add the following line of CSS code at the bottom of your `global.scss` file:

 ```CSS
 @import "theme/md3/theme.css";